 Our success lies within our differentiated strategy as a focused sales and marketing organization targeting the entry-level homebuyer.
 Our marketing efforts are specifically designed to establish direct communication with local renters in order to educate them on the benefits and affordability of homeownership.
 In our marketing efforts, we utilize print and digital advertising, social media, direct mail and other promotional activities, and are able to generate a large volume of high quality prospects who schedule appointments to tour one of our active communities.
 At each of our sales offices, we have assembled a team of dedicated sales professionals and an independent on-site loan officer who assist the prospective buyer through the home buying process.
 During each home tour, we demonstrate the lifestyle upgrade from apartment living to homeownership, which delivers more living space, an attached garage and a landscaped yard.
-Our focus on sales and marketing is a key driver of our high conversion rates, and we believe our unique sales approach has enabled us to differentiate ourselves from our competition.
-As a result of our operating model and inventory of move-in ready homes, our average closings per active community were 81 in 2012, or approximately seven per month, which far exceeded those of our public homebuilder peers who had average closings per active community of 26 in 2012, or approximately two per month.
-In each of our markets, we compete with certain of our public homebuilder peers and with certain private homebuilders.
+Our focus on sales and marketing is a key driver of our pigh conversion rates, and we believe our unique sales approach has enabled us to differentiate ourselves from our competition.
+As a result of our operating model and inventory of move-in ready homes, our average closings per active community were 81 in 2012, or approximately seven per month, which far exceeded those of our markets, we compete with certain of our public homebuilder peers and with certain private homebuilders.
 If our competitors are more successful than us or offer better value to our potential customers, our average closings per community could be adversely affected.